 How Otoplasty Is Performed

 This is an outpatient procedure, so after ear pinning, patients will be able to go home on the same day.
 Permanent sutures will be used.

 Your ears will likely be sore, swollen, and tender immediately after your otoplasty.
 Your ears will need to be protected while they heal, so they will be covered with a protective wrap 3 days after the otoplasty.
 These coverings will need to stay on day and night for 1-2 weeks, and after that you can switch to only wearing them at night for 4-6 weeks.
 You’ll also be advised to refrain from any strenuous activity or working out for about a month.
 The patient will be asked to stay at home from school or work for at least a week.

-Patients will be able to see an immediate improvement after the otoplasty, but over the next few weeks, they should also see a gradual improvement as the tissues in the ears slowly heal and settle into their new shape.
+Patients will be able to see an immediate improvement after the otoplasty, but over the next few weeks, they should also see a gradual improvement as the ear tissue slowly heals and settles into their new shape.

 Brian K. Machida, MD, FACS